apacblocks/apacblocks.org/README.md

 ## Values

-The independence of the organisation

 ### Membership Protocol

 The first 88 memberships are free.
-Membership is by invitation only.
+Any member can invite a maximum of two new members - membership is by invitation only.
+When the 88th person has joined as a member, an on-chain state change will be triggered giving all members the ability the vote on what (if any) membership fee should be charged.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for